xamarin/FacebookComponents/Readme.md

 The license for this repository is specified in [License.md](License.md)

+## External-Dependency-Info and THIRD-PARTY-NOTICE Files

+Files named **External-Dependency-Info** within this repository exist to provide content to the **THIRD-PARTY-NOTICES** file of the Xamarin Component and NuGet binary packages.
+Information within the **External-Dependency-Info** files describe potential dependencies bundled with packages as a result of building projects within this repo.

 ## Contribution Guidelines

 You will need to complete a Contribution License Agreement before your pull request can be accepted.
 You can complete the CLA by going through the steps at [https://cla2.dotnetfoundation.org/][33].